FerasHamam/Dynamic-Resource-Control-Experiment/README.md

 ## Client and Server Setup

-The documentation for the client and server is located in their respective directories, separately for each.
+The documentation for the receiver and sender is located in their respective directories, separately for each.

 ## Contact